SkylineCommunications/dataminer-docs-connectors/connector/doc/Eutelsat_Path_Detection_Service_Protocol.md

 You can right-click the **DCM I/O Configuration** table to input information via the context menu.

+> [!NOTE]
-**Note:** When adding a new DCM element, ensure you indicate its associated path (TH1 or TH2).
+> When you add a new DCM element, make sure you indicate its associated path (TH1 or TH2).

 ## Usage

 Once you have correctly configured the elements that need to be monitored (see "Initialization"), the **DCM I/O Configuration** table will closely monitor the active DCM input and the Amethyst active input.
-It will also calculate and display the currently active path, which could be TH1, TH2, or a Warning state.
+It will also calculate and display the currently active path, which could be TH1, TH2, or a warning state.

-Additionally, a **Configuration Status** parameter will indicate whether the configuration is OK.
-There are two scenarios where a wrong configuration might occur: missing configuration or when the DCM paths do not align (e.g., having more than two DCMs in the same defined path).
+A **Configuration Status** parameter will indicate whether the configuration is OK.
+An incorrect configuration can occur in the following cases: when a configuration is missing, or when the DCM paths do not align (e.g. there are more than two DCMs with the same defined path).